anikiforovopensource/simplex3d/Simplex3dBufferTest/Readme.txt

 Runtime requirements:
-  - Scala 2.8.0.RC3 or higher.
+  - Scala 2.8.0.final or higher.
   - Simplex3dMath of matching version.
   - Simplex3dBuffer of matching version.

 Build requirements:
   - Ant 1.7 or higher.
-  - SCALA_HOME set to Scala 2.8.0.RC3 or higher.
+  - SCALA_HOME set to Scala 2.8.0.final or higher.
-  - Simplex3dMath (built with "ant jar") in the same folder as this project folder
+  - Simplex3dMath (built with ant) in the same folder as this project folder
-  - Simplex3dBuffer (built with "ant jar") in the same folder as this project folder
+  - Simplex3dBuffer (built with ant) in the same folder as this project folder

 To build the project:
   1) open a console,